Total 25-OH Vitamin D Immunoassay Development

 25-hydroxy (25-OH) Vitamin D

-Vitamin D in the circulation is bound to the Vitamin D binding protein which transports it to the liver where Vitamin D is converted by the Vitamin D-25-hydroxylase to 25-hydroxy Vitamin D [25(OH)D].
+Vitamin D in the circulation is bound to the Vitamin D binding protein.
+This is transported to the liver where Vitamin D is converted by the Vitamin D-25-hydroxylase to 25-hydroxy Vitamin D [25(OH)D].
 This is the major circulating form of Vitamin D that is used by clinicians to measure Vitamin D status.
 It is biologically inactive and must be converted in the kidneys by the 25-hydroxyl Vitamin D-1Į-hydroxylase (1-OHase) to its biologically active form 1,25-dihydroxy Vitamin D [1,25(OH)2D].

 Patent release reagent for Vitamin D

 Future Diagnostics holds a patent in the field of conducting an immunoassay of 25-OH Vitamin D in blood or blood components, notably serum or plasma.
-The invention pertains to an immunoassay method, including point-of-care tests, for assaying a sample of blood or blood components for total Vitamin D or Vitamin D metabolites, in particular 25-OH Vitamin D using an agent to release Vitamin D from endogenous binding proteins.
+The invention pertains to an immunoassay method, including point-of-care tests.
+Samples of blood or blood components are tested for total Vitamin D or Vitamin D metabolites, in particular 25-OH Vitamin D using an agent to release Vitamin D from endogenous binding proteins.

 Do you miss a Vitamin D immunoassay in your product range?